project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/medium_scale_deploy.md

 ### SSL Certificate

 SSL Certificates are used to encrypt communication between a browser and the server.
 You will need an SSL certificate from a recognised CA.[LetsEncrypt](https://letsencrypt.org/){:target="_blank"}provides free SSL certificates.
 You can also use a CA of your choice.

-SSL Certificates are used to encrypt communication between a browser and the server.
-You will need an SSL certificate from a recognized CA. [LetsEncrypt](https://letsencrypt.org/){:target="_blank"} provides free SSL certificates.
-You can also use a CA of your choice.

 Before you begin the installation, keep the SSL certificate and the key handy.